cyberaniket101/AeroAssistAI/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# Gemini AI Clone
+# AeroAssistAI

-Gemini AI Clone is a web application built using React and Vite, integrated with a generative API.
-This project aims to replicate the functionality and design of Gemini.
+AeroAssistAI is a web application built using React and Vite, integrated with a generative API. we made this AI webapp for Aerospace industry.
 The application utilizes modern web technologies to create a responsive and interactive user interface, mimicking the look and feel of the original Gemini platform.

 ## Features